oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 All examples in this section are non-normative.

-Type Metadata about the value of a `vct` claim value can be retrieved as described in (#retrieving-metadata).
+Type Metadata about the value of a `vct` claim value can be retrieved as described in (#retrieving-type-metadata).

 ```json
 {